Ready to explore the best things to do in Wimbledon? Of course you are…

 Attend a Show at the New Wimbledon Theatre

-The New Wimbledon Theatre is a cultural gem with an intricately illustrated ceiling that would certainly make Michelangelo beam with joy.
-Established in 1910, this Edwardian auditorium is one of the best places to go in Wimbledon.
+The New Wimbledon Theatre is a cultural gem with an intricately illustrated ceiling that would make Michelangelo beam joyfully.
+Established in 1910, this Edwardian auditorium is one of the best places to go in South London to catch a show or artistic performance.

 From side-splitting comedies to show-stopping musicals, this theatre offers a wide range of sensational shows to experience.
-Get your long-stemmed roses ready, as these productions will be sure to inspire a standing ovation (or three).
+Get your long-stemmed roses ready; these productions will inspire a standing ovation and encore (or three).

 The Ivy Café